Local Government Act 1972: New local government areas

-In England there were 45 counties and 296 districts, in Wales there were 8 and 37.
+In England there were 45 counties and 332 districts (excluding Greater London and the Isles of Scilly), in Wales there were 8 and 37.
 Six of the English counties were designated as metropolitan counties.
 The new English counties were based clearly on the traditional ones, albeit with several substantial changes.
-The 13 historic counties of Wales, however, were abandoned entirely for administrative purposes, and 8 new ones instituted.
+The thirteen historic counties of Wales were abandoned entirely for administrative purposes and eight new ones instituted.

-The Act substituted the new counties "for counties of any other description" for purposes of law.
+The act substituted the new counties "for counties of any other description" for purposes of law.
 This realigned the boundaries of ceremonial and judicial counties used for lieutenancy, custodes rotulorum, shrievalty, commissions of the peace and magistrates' courts to the metropolitan and non-metropolitan counties.
 The Act also extended the rights of the Duchy of Lancaster to appoint Lord-Lieutenants for the shrunken Lancashire along with all of Greater Manchester and Merseyside.

-In England before the passing of the Act there had been 1086 rural and urban districts (including non-county boroughs) and 79 county boroughs.
-The number of districts was reduced about fourfold.
+Before the passing of the act, there were a total of 1,210 councils in England (excluding Greater London councils and the Isles of Scilly).
+This was made up of 1,086 rural and urban districts (including non-county boroughs), 79 county boroughs and 45 counties.
+The act reduced the total number of councils outside Greater London and the Isles of Scilly to 377 (45 counties and 332 districts).
 Most of the new districts were groups of the whole areas of former districts, although 64 rural districts were split between new districts, and there were eleven urban districts or boroughs which saw their territory split between new districts: Teesside County Borough, Whitley Bay Municipal Borough, Ashton-in-Makerfield Urban District, Billinge and Winstanley Urban District, Golborne Urban District, Lakes Urban District, Queensbury and Shelf Urban District, Ramsbottom Urban District, Seaton Valley Urban District, Thurrock Urban District, and Turton Urban District.